NLnetLabs/krill/doc/development/06_ca_manager.md

 But, see issue https://github.com/NLnetLabs/krill/issues/1182.
 It would be better to remove the pre-save listener trait altogether and let a new CRL and manifest be generated post-save.
-This can be done as idem-potent `Task::RepublishIfNeeded` by changing the `CaObjects` implementation to simply query the CA for the full set of current objects and then letting it decide to republish, not only because it's time, but also because content
+This can be done as idempotent `Task::RepublishIfNeeded` by changing the `CaObjects` implementation to simply query the CA for the full set of current objects and then letting it decide to republish, not only because it's time, but also because content